-No one likes being late, especially us.
-So whether you’re on the way to a big job interview or a family reunion, we always strive to make sure your journey runs on time, and as smoothly as possible.
+No one likes being late – especially us.
+So, whether you’re heading to a big job interview or en route to a family reunion, we’re determined to make sure your journey runs on time.

-To help make things simple, we’ve pulled together all the facts on late trains so you know exactly what you’re entitled to if and when a delay occurs.
+To make things simple, we’ve pulled the key bits of information together here so you know exactly what you’re entitled to if and when a delay occurs.

-Always check on our website for the latest on any possible delays.
-Whenever there’s disruption to one of our services, we’ll have all the info you need including what’s happened, the impact it’ll have on your journey, and any other travel options or advice that might help you along the way.
+Always check our website for the latest information on possible delays.
+Whenever there’s disruption to one of our services, that's the best place to find all the details you'll need.
+From understanding whats happening to the impact it’ll have on your journey, and any other travel options or advice that might help you along the way.

 Follow us on Twitter